Colmmm/notes2flash/docs/README.md

 ## Contributions

-We welcome contributions, whether it's code or useful workflows that you think others would benefit from.
+We welcome contributions, whether it's reporting bugs on GitHub, adding code or useful workflows that you think others would benefit from !!!

 ### Future Features

 - Add GitHub Actions for automated workflows.
 - Implement an API to allow restricted but free access to some models, so users don't have to create their own OpenRouter account and pay a minimum of $5.
 - Improve folder structure for workflow configurations by adding subfolders.
+- Better docs

 ### Explanation of Files and Workflow